 Speaking of self-worth—how highly do you value your time?
 Do you treat it as a limited commodity worth protecting?
 Or do you freely give it away without consideration?

-If you want to experience the ease that comes with simple living, then you must believe your time is valuable and act accordingly.
+If you want to find balance in life and experience the ease that comes with simple living, you must believe your time is valuable and act accordingly.
 More time equals freedom to live slowly and on your own terms.

 Here are a few questions that will help you recognise if you need to value your time more: